Diverse students gathered around laptop

 Susan L. Krinsky

-Prior to joining LSAC’s leadership team in 2018, Susan L. Krinsky served as associate dean for student affairs and communications at the University of Maryland Francis King Carey School of Law, where she was responsible for admission, student affairs, registration and enrollment, career development, and communications.
+Prior to joining LSAC’s leadership team in 2018, Susan L. Krinsky served as associate dean for student affairs and communications at the University of Maryland Francis King Carey School of Law and as associate dean at Tulane University Law School, handling admission, financial aid, career development, and communications.
 She earned her JD from Yale Law School.